 What types of counselling/therapy do you offer?

-I currently offer counselling online or over the telephone or walk and talk therapy within a ten mile radius of Monk Fryston, North Yorkshire.
+As a result of the Coronavirus pandemic, all face to face counselling indoors has ceased for the time being.
+Therefore, I can currently offer counselling online or over the telephone or socially distanced walk and talk therapy within a ten mile radius of Hillam, North Yorkshire.

 What is walk and talk therapy?